dokku/sshcommand/README.md

 On your computer, add authorized keys with your key:

     $ cat ~/.ssh/id_rsa.pub | ssh root@server sshcommand acl-add cmd progrium

+If the public key is already on the server, you may also specify it as an argument:

+    $ ssh root@server sshcommand acl-add cmd progrium ~/.ssh/id_rsa.pub

 Now anywhere with the private key you can easily run: